-Obesity behavioral therapy includes a dietary assessment and counseling to help you lose weight using a program focused on diet and exercise.
+Obesity behavioral therapy provides sessions to overweight patients with a body mass index of 30 or higher.
+It includes a dietary assessment and counseling to help you lose weight using a program focused on diet and exercise.

 8 Cited Research Articles

-- Centers for Disease Control.
-(2019, November 21).
+- Centers for Disease Control and Prevention.
+(2022, January 24).
 Pneumococcal Vaccination: What Everyone Should Know.
 Retrieved from https://www.cdc.gov/vaccines/vpd/pneumo/public/index.html

 - American Cancer Society.
 (2019, May 13).
 Medicare Coverage for Cancer Prevention and Early Detection.
 Retrieved from https://www.cancer.org/treatment/finding-and-paying-for-treatment/understanding-health-insurance/government-funded-programs/medicare-medicaid/medicare-coverage-for-cancer-prevention-and-early-detection.html